dplumeri/AA490_Project/Data_Sets/_Final_Data_Package/ReadMe.txt

 Instructions for Genrating Code
 ================================

+Preliminary - If any code does not work, refer to the Final Tables folder to see the finished tables.

 Step 1.
 Labor Recoding/Cleaning
 	a.
 In the _Final_Data_Package, open the Labor.sas File.
 	b.
 Adjust the Libname line so that it reflects a directory native to your machine.